 We give out glasses, walking sticks and hearing aids in some of the poorest countries in the world.
-To help older people see.
+To help older people to see.
 To help them to hear.
 And to them them to walk again.

 'Eyesight is everything'

 U Myint Shwe didn't realise the impact that losing his sight would have on him.
 'Eyesight is everything,' he says.
 'I only understood the value of vision when I lost it.'
 For Myint, a pair of glasses made all the difference.